All Episodes

 Thank you.

-Months ago, you made a prediction that uh Mrs. Clinton had an eighty percent chance of winning the presidency unless things have changed.
+Months ago, you made a prediction that Mrs. Clinton had an 80% chance of winning the presidency unless things have changed.

-And uh with Obama and the recent PR, have things really changed.
+And with Obama and the recent PR, have things really changed?

-Uh well, according to polling data, and that's all people are to go on, yes, the basically a three way tie in uh South Carolina, New Hampshire, and Iowa, with Mrs. Clinton losing ground in Nevada as well, which she owned.
+Basically a three-way tie in South Carolina, New Hampshire, and Iowa, with Mrs. Clinton losing ground in Nevada as well, which she owned.

 So you'd have to say things are changing.

-The caveat here is that I also said back then that Mrs. It's when the press room are they doing all the puff pieces on Obama, building him up to be second coming, something fresh, never before seen in American politics, all that rot gut.
+The caveat here is that I also said back then that Mrs. This when the press remember they're doing all the puff pieces on Obama, building him up to be second coming, something fresh never before seen in American politics, all that rotgut.

 I said they're doing this because Mrs. Clinton has to, even though they want the inevitability, they want the ease of inevitability, got to make it look like she really had to fight for this.